-6.17.
-Pursuant to DEPP 6.5B.1G, the FSA will seek to deprive an individual of the financial benefit derived directly from the breach where it is practicable to quantify this.
+- 8.17.
+Pursuant to DEPP 6.5B.1G, the FSA will seek to deprive an individual of the financial benefit derived directly from the breach where it is practicable to quantify this. - 8.18.

-- 6.18.
 In this case Mr Rigney did not derive any financial benefit directly from the breach given that the UCIS transaction he arranged on behalf of his customer did not proceed.
-No disgorgement therefore applies. - Step 2 relevant income and the seriousness of the breach - 6.19.
+No disgorgement therefore applies.

+Step 2 - relevant income and the seriousness of the breach

+8.19.
 Pursuant to DEPP 6.5B.2G(1) and (4), the FSA will determine a figure that reflects the seriousness of the breach and will base the figure on a percentage of the individual's relevant income.
-The relevant income will be the gross amount of all benefits received by the individual from the employment in connection with which the breach occurred and for the period of the breach. - 6.20.
+The relevant income will be the gross amount of all benefits received by the individual from the employment in connection with which the breach occurred and for the period of the breach.

+- 8.20.
 The period selected to determine Mr Rigney's relevant income is 26 May 2009 to 25 May 2010 as this represents the 12 month period preceding the end of the breach.
-The FSA estimates Mr Rigney's relevant income to be £131,474 for this period. - 6.21.
+The FSA estimates Mr Rigney's relevant income to be £131,474 for this period. - 8.21.
 DEPP 6.5B.2G(4) provides that having determined the relevant income, the FSA will then decide on the percentage of that income which will form the basis of the penalty.
 In making this determination the FSA will consider the seriousness of the breach and choose a percentage between 0% and 40%.
-DEPP 6.5B.2G(5) explains that this range is divided into five fixed levels which reflect, on a sliding scale from level 1 to 5, the seriousness of the breach; the more serious the breach, the higher the level. - 6.22.
+DEPP 6.5B.2G(5) explains that this range is divided into five fixed levels which reflect, on a sliding scale from level 1 to 5, the seriousness of the breach; the more serious the breach, the higher the level. - 8.22.
 DEPP 6.5B.2G(7) provides that in deciding which level is most appropriate to a case against an individual, the FSA will take into account various factors.
 These include factors that: (i) relate to the impact of the breach; (ii) relate to the nature of the breach; (iii) show whether the breach was deliberate; and (iv) show whether the breach was reckless.
-DEPP 6.5B.2G(8) to (11) lists types of conduct by an individual that fall within these factors. - 6.23.
-DEPP 6.5B.2G(12) sets out factors that are likely to be considered seriousness level 4 or 5 (i.e. very serious) and DEPP 6.5B.2G(13) sets out factors that are likely to be considered seriousness level 1, 2 or 3 (i.e. less serious). - 6.24.
-In assessing the seriousness of the breach, the FSA considers the following factors to be relevant: - (1) Mr Rigney did not disclose relevant key information to his customer of which he was aware when arranging the new UCIS transaction, including the fact that the recommendation was to invest in UCIS and that it had been suspended; - (2) had the UCIS transaction proceeded, the investment could have caused significant risk of loss to the customer; - (3) Mr Rigney acted without integrity by arranging the new UCIS transaction when he was aware that Topps Rogers was subject to a requirement not to conduct new UCIS business; and - (4) Mr Rigney set out deliberately to circumvent the requirement on Topps Rogers' permission.
+DEPP 6.5B.2G(8) to (11) lists types of conduct by an individual that fall within these factors. - 8.23.
+DEPP 6.5B.2G(12) sets out factors that are likely to be considered seriousness level 4 or 5 (i.e. very serious) and DEPP 6.5B.2G(13) sets out factors that are likely to be considered seriousness level 1, 2 or 3 (i.e. less serious). - 8.24.
+In assessing the seriousness of the breach, the FSA considers the following factors to be relevant: - (1) Mr Rigney did not disclose relevant key information to his customer of which he was aware when arranging the new UCIS transaction, including the fact that the recommendation was to invest in UCIS and that it had been suspended; - (2) had the UCIS transaction proceeded, the investment could have caused significant risk of loss to the customer; - (3) Mr Rigney acted without integrity by arranging the new UCIS transaction when he was aware that Topps Rogers was subject to a requirement not to conduct new UCIS business; and - (4) Mr Rigney set out deliberately to circumvent the requirement on Topps Rogers' permission. - 8.25.
+Based on the above factors, the FSA considers the seriousness of the breach to be level 4 and that a percentage of 30% is therefore appropriate.
+The penalty at Step 2 is therefore £39,442.